The majority of people without homes in our community are children and working families. (September 2017)

 Whether it is in the areas of health, early childhood development, school and job readiness, safety, community engagement or advocacy, an Opportunity Neighborhood is about communities identifying priorities and working together toward positive change.

-The Neighborhood Ambassador program is designed to train volunteers to reach out to other parents and guardians on a one-to-one basis, particularly at neighborhood–based venues such as community centers, schools, houses of worship and civic associations.
+That work is being informed by community members, with leadership from Neighborhood Ambassadors, and support from a diverse group of allies.
+The Ambassador program engages community members as volunteers to reach out to other parents, guardians and youth on a one-to-one basis, particularly at neighborhood–based venues such as community centers, schools, houses of worship and civic associations.

 Kerrie B. Wilson